The DeanBeat: Our 360-degree view of the metaverse ecosystem

 Roblox and Minecraft have hit critical mass as well.
 But if we were simply to connect those worlds, it would be hell to figure out the exchange rate between the currencies of the games.
 How do you translate the most valuable gun in Fortnite to something in Roblox?

 Together Labs, creator of IMVU, has figured out a way to get users paid for the things they create with VCoin, which could be transferred between worlds or cashed out in fiat currency such as U.S. dollars.
 Folks like John Burris of Together Labs, John Linden at Mythical Games, and Arthur Madrid of The Sandbox are figuring out how to best do the payments and economies of the metaverse, using blockchain.
-Like Petursson, they might be creating products for the technogeeks of the world, a very small audience that could make them vastly profitable.
+Like Petursson, they might be creating products for the techno-geeks of the world, a very small audience that could make them vastly profitable.
 They are learning so much, but they have to figure out how to make cryptocurrency and blockchain relevant to the masses.

 One of the possible misconceptions of the metaverse, as depicted in Steven Spielberg’s Ready Player One movie, is that we will want to take a single avatar and move from one world to another world instantly.
-Petursson warned that you can wreck the economies of the games if you cause the flow of labor to switch from one game to another.
+Petursson warned that you can wreck game economies if you cause the flow of labor to switch from one game to another.
 That is, if you can mine something cheaply in Minecraft, and then convert it to something valuable in Roblox, where it’s more expensive to obtain the same resource, then all of the labor force in Roblox will shift to Minecraft and then take their resources back to Roblox.
 Why would different companies allow that to happen to their worlds?
 That’s one reason that Frederic Descamps’ Manticore Games lets users create multiple worlds — all within the same company — where the users can instantly teleport from one experience to another.

 If we don’t make worlds interoperable, then we’ll have the Tower of Babel, no different from today’s game industry.
 To make game worlds interoperable, Sweeney noted that we would have to figure out a new programming model, built on something like Javascript that can cross over different platforms.
 And yes, that means that code created by someone at Nintendo would have to run in Sony’s game world.
 That way, you could take your avatar and your guns and shoot at characters in another world.
 We have the tech to do that through cross-platform tech — from blockchain to Javascript — but how would fast would it run?
 Who would debug it?